PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 Listing out the contents of Rick & Morty's home dir I see some interesting files.
 ![Optional Text](/Rickdiculously%20Easy/_resources/abef03390a739b61c1fcc6d875336b65.png)

+**Listing the Directories**
 `ls /home/RickSanchez`
 `ls /home/Morty`

 I used filezilla to move the files to my machine.
-To unzip the file I need a password for the journal.txt.zip found in Morty's home dir.
-Not knowing the password I figured there was more.
+To unzip journal.txt.zip found in Morty's home dir I need a password.
+Since I didn't know the password I continued on.

 I moved onto the contents of Rick's home Dir.
 First Looking at the `RICKS_SAFE` dir.
 Inside there was an exe named `safe` and another directory `ThisDoesntContainAnyFlags`.
 Inside `ThisDoesntContainAnyFlags` was a file called `NotAFlag.txt`.
 I wasn't able to run the exe even after moving the file to my machine unless I installed a libmcrypt.
 I didn't want to do that plus I figured I was missing something at this point!

-Contents of `NotAFlag.txt`
+**Contents of `NotAFlag.txt`**

 ```
 hhHHAaaaAAGgGAh.
 You totally fell for it...
 Classiiiigihhic.